YeXiaoRain/CSE_LAB_SJTU_2017/dockerIntro.md

 After the `docker pull ` success, you can see the image has been downloaded in your local machine by `docker images`  command

+### Run a exitted Container

+If you run a container without `--rm`　options, actually you can re-enter the exitted container.

+type
+> docker ps -a

+and you will see some results like
+> CONTAINER ID        IMAGE                         COMMAND             CREATED             STATUS                     PORTS               NAMES
+8bec16084d97        test_commit:v1.0              "/bin/bash"         4 minutes ago       Exited (0) 4 minutes ago                       quirky_goldberg

+here, the `8bec16084d97` is your previous running container's id.

+To re-enter this container, you should first start it, by
+> docker start 8bec16084d97

+replace `8bec16084d97` to `your container's id`

+and then, attach a terminal to the container, by
+> docker attach 8bec16084d97

+replace `8bec16084d97` to `your container's id` too

+Now, you will find you have re-enter the container and every things you have done are still here.

+### Commit a container to a image

+You can commit a container to a image anytime.

+First, get the container id by
+> docker ps -a

+and you will see some results like
+> CONTAINER ID        IMAGE                         COMMAND             CREATED             STATUS                     PORTS               NAMES
+8bec16084d97        test_commit:v1.0              "/bin/bash"         4 minutes ago       Exited (0) 4 minutes ago                       quirky_goldberg

+and then, commit a container to a image using the container's id
+>docker commit 8bec16084d97 test_commit:v1.0

+here, `8bec16084d97` should be replaced by your container's id, and `test_commit` is the image name you want to give to your image, and `v1.0`　is the tag name you want to give to your image.

+After that, you can see your new saved image by
+> docker images

 ### Run CSELAB_ENV image

 1 . create a dir in the host machine, for example